One U.S. soldier killed, four wounded in Somalia attack

 But Trump in early 2017 approved expanded military operations against al-Shabab, leading to an increase in U.S. military personnel to more than 500 and the launch of dozens of drone strikes.
 Al-Shabab has been blamed for the October truck bombing in Mogadishu that killed more than 500 people.

-Al-Shabab, linked to al-Qaida, seeks to establish an Islamic state in Somalia.
+Al-Shabab, linked to al Qaeda, seeks to establish an Islamic state in Somalia.
 It was pushed out of Mogadishu in recent years but continues to control rural areas in the south and central regions.

 Its fighters continue to attack the bases of a multinational African Union force that remains largely responsible for security as Somalia's fragile central government tries to recover from decades of chaos.